easydataservices/db2-auth/docs/DESIGN_ATTRIBUTES.md

 ## Overview
 The following modules contain routines used for session attribute management:
-* ATTRIBUTES: Routines for saving and retrieving session attributes.
+* ATTRIBUTES: Routines for persisting and retrieving session attributes.
 * ADMIN: Routines for housekeeping.

 ## Module ATTRIBUTES